-Sometimes a child being abused will not feel able to make a disclosure.
+Sometimes an adult at risk who is being abused will not feel able to make a disclosure.
 It is therefore important to be alert to signs of abuse discussed earlier in this policy.
 It is still crucial that you raise a concern where something has happened to make you aware of the possibility of a safeguarding issue.
-For example, an adult or child may say something about themselves or another child that may alert you to a possible abusive situation.
+For example, an adult or child may say something about themselves or another adult at risk that may alert you to a possible abusive situation.
 Alternatively, you may hear or witness something that gives cause for a safeguarding concern.
 In such situations, it is still imperative to act.